Homemade Biscuits

 Instructions

 Note: For best accuracy, measure flour by weight in grams instead of cups.
-Shop my exact scale here. (affiliate link) Toggle back from US Customary to Metric conversion in my ingredients section above to find the weight in grams.
 If you don't have a scale, fluff the flour with a fork in its bag or container, then spoon it into the measuring cup before leveling off with a flat edge.
-Do not scoop directly into the flour bag.
-This will add way too much flour to the dough, making it dry!

-3½ cups bread flour, fluffed, spooned and leveled, 1 Tablespoon baking powder, 1/2 teaspoon sea salt, 1 Tablespoon granulated white sugar
+3½ cups bread flour, fluffed, spooned and leveled, 1 Tablespoon baking powder, 1/2 teaspoon sea salt, 3 Tablespoons granulated white sugar

 • Pour the dough and any dough crumbles onto a clean, well-floured surface.
 If the dough becomes sticky in some areas, add a bit of flour over the surfaces until it is manageable.
 Use your hands to gently bring the dough together into a cohesive rectangle.

-• Pre-heat the oven 400°F. Line a baking sheet with parchment paper and set aside.
+• Pre-heat the oven 425°F. Line a baking sheet with parchment paper and set aside.

-• After you've repeated the lamination layering at least 4 times, use a rolling pin to smooth out into a large rectangle., about 9 inches long.
+• After you've repeated the lamination layering 3 times, use a rolling pin to smooth out into a large rectangle., about 9 inches long.

 Note: Make sure the egg wash doesn't fall over the sides.
 The eggs will seal the layers and limit the height of your lamination during baking.